 Lastly, I tried on the navy Delaine Belted Shirt Dress by Skies Are Blue.
 I love that this dress came in a petite.
 Overall it fit very well.
 I didn’t really like the round neck line.
 I also wasn’t too sure about the belt being inside the dress.

 What Did I Keep?

 If you’re curious as to what I kept from this fix the sad answer is: nothing.
-This was my 1st Fix where there wasn’t at least one item I wanted to keep, which means instead of my $20 styling fee going toward a purchase I essentially lost it.
+This is my 1st Fix where there wasn’t at least one item I wanted to keep, which means instead of my $20 styling fee going toward a purchase I essentially lost it.
 Which to me was not too big of a deal.
 If I had spent the day driving to the mall, getting dressed and undressed in different stores and had come home empty handed, that wasted time would have been worth more to me than $20.

 A Nice Surprise